samnung/ScreensaverCopy/README.md

 ## Warning

 All original images will be removed.
-Just for case, original images are in folder `OriginalScreens` in this repo.
+Just for case, original images are in folder `OriginalScreens` in this repo|archive.